NKkrisz/Steam-Deck-Guide/Hardware/Markdown/Other/Accessories.md

 - [Valve's Steam Deck Dock](https://www.steamdeck.com/en/dock)
     - Gets firmware updates from Valve
     - Comes with another Steam Deck charger
-    - Most likely needs an adapter if used with a case on (USB extension or fitment fix)
+    - Most likely needs adapters if used with a case on (USB extension and fitment fix)
     - Example adapter: [Project Killswitch - Steam Deck Dock Adapter From Dbrand](https://www.printables.com/model/411302-project-killswitch-steam-deck-dock-adapter)
 - Any brand should work but it's recommended to at least have USB-C PD (Power Delivery) so the Deck remains charged